bowty14/tamagotchi/src/readme.md

 |   Behavior Description   |  Input Ex.   |        Output Ex.        |
 |------------------------------|--------------|--------------------------|
-| 1.  there is a Tamagotchi Object, which has  sleep,play,attention and food properties
+| 1.[x]   there is a Tamagotchi Object, which has  sleep,play,attention and food properties.
-| 2.  create button that starts Tamagotchi and starts property intervals either (+ or -)
+| 2.[]   create button that starts Tamagotchi and starts property intervals either (+ or -)
-| 3.  create functions that will add points back to hunger/attention/play properties
+| 3.[]   create functions that will add points back to hunger/attention/play properties
-| 4.  create alerts that pop up when hunger/attention and play properies start to get low
+| 4.[]   create alerts that pop up when hunger/attention and play properies start to get low
 | 5.  |  |  |
 | 6.  |  |
 | 7.